 Tracing and Instances

-Read this if you are running multiple isolated oclird instances, need deterministic instance IDs, or want to understand the observability hooks available in the runtime.
-This page answers: how instance IDs are derived, what runtime.json contains, and what happens when a registration goes stale.
+Read this if you are running multiple isolated open-cli-toolbox instances, need deterministic instance IDs, or want to understand the observability hooks available in the runtime.
+This page answers: how instance IDs are derived, what runtime.json contains, and how runtime state stays isolated.

 Instances keep runtime state isolated.
 Observability hooks make it possible to inspect what the runtime is doing internally.